Jack Wu: Career

-Although Jack Wu has never become a first-line artist, he still has a certain degree of popularity.
+Although Wu has never become a first-line artist, he still has a certain degree of popularity.
 In 2012, he was selected as the most diverse artist by China Mainland Network.
 In 2014, he played the leading role for the first time in the live-action drama Shades of Life.
-In 2018, he and Sharon Chan were invited to serve as hosts of Cantopop At 50 (流行經典50年), replacing Raymond Cho and Karen Tong.
+In 2018, he and Sharon Chan were invited to serve as hosts of Cantopop at 50 (流行經典50年), replacing Raymond Cho and Karen Tong.

-In addition, due to his love for marathon running, Jack Wu formed "Crazy Runner" (one of the cliques in the HK Entertainment Industry) with his friends Joel Chan, Benjamin Yuen, Brian Tse and the girls of the "Nonsense Club" (胡說八道會) Nancy Wu, Paisley Wu, Elaine Yiu, Selena Lee and Mandy Wong.
+In addition, due to his love for marathon running, Wu formed Crazy Runner (one of the cliques in the HK Entertainment Industry) with his friends Joel Chan, Benjamin Yuen, Brian Tse and the girls of the Nonsense Club (胡說八道會) Nancy Wu, Paisley Wu, Elaine Yiu, Selena Lee and Mandy Wong.

 In December 2022, the from managerial artist contract changed to basic artist contract.